 At Trinity Church Boston, parishioners as well as clergy serve as touchstones to the compassionate and healing love of God.
-Should you need solace and support during illness, injury, or troubled times, please contact our Associate Rector for Pastoral Ministries and Welcome, to arrange a home visit or meeting at the church.
+Should you need solace and support during illness, injury, or troubled times, please contact our Senior Associate for Program.

 A Community of Prayer

 We believe that prayer brings wholeness and healing to those being prayed for and with as well as to those who pray.
 We offer two types of prayer on behalf of the health and healing of others.

 Public Prayer At each worship service, we publicly read aloud the names of those who have either requested public prayers for themselves or have had their names submitted by others for public prayers.
 In either case, that person's name will be read aloud on one Sunday.
 The name of someone who has died is read on the Sunday after the name has been received.

 Private Prayer is also available through our Prayer Chain ministry, If you would prefer to request that you or someone you care about be prayed for confidentially.